Hide

 "All aboard our ship wept like children, and the Captain also, when we fell-in next morning to read prayers."

-The Newark Great War Bulletin for June 7th, 1915 tells us that private John William SHAW of the 5th Btln.
+The Newark Great War Bulletin ('Our Nottinghamshire' site) for June 7th, 1915 tells us that private John William SHAW of the 5th Btln.
 Lincolnshire Regt. was granted compassionate leave from the front lines to come home to Newark and to tend to his sick wife and their five children.
 However, once here he caught double pneumonia and died.
 His wife Louise was well enough to lead the mourners at his funeral.

-The Newark Great War Bulletin for June 14th, 1915 reveals that another Royal Engineer trainee, driver Joseph Henry NEVINS, drowned in the River Trent.
+The Newark Great War Bulletin ('Our Nottinghamshire' site) for June 14th, 1915 reveals that another Royal Engineer trainee, driver Joseph Henry NEVINS, drowned in the River Trent.
 Also reported was the death of stoker first-class Samuel ASMAN, age 28.
 He was the son of Richard (deceased) and Mary ASHMAN.
 The death of private Alfred JOYNES who died at Gallipoli while serving in the Royal Marine Light Infantry was also reported.

 1. pte.
 E. BULLARD